 Fit and Sizing

-Choosing a shell which is a size or two larger than normal for you is definitely important.
-Why go up a size?
+If you are choosing a shell only jacket, make sure you order a size or two larger than normal for you is definitely important.

 Another mandatory feature is a powder skirt.

 Look for shells with removable or stowable hoods.
 Often times feature-rich shells have a small pocket into which the hood can be stashed.